sameerdhoke/szhw-model-interest-rate-simulation/README.md

 * Historical Comparison to Analyze the Simulated Results (Calculating MAE, RMSE, and Correlation Coefficient)

-    Now we compare the simulated results ("sim_df" data frame) with historical data ("Yield" column from "df" data frame) to see how the simulated interest rates align with the actual rates.
+    Now I compare the simulated results ("sim_df" data frame) with historical data ("Yield" column from "df" data frame) to see how the simulated interest rates align with the actual rates.
 This can be a way to check the model's accuracy and help validate the assumptions used in the simulation.
 One possible approach would be to use statistical measures such as mean absolute error, root mean squared error, or correlation coefficient to compare the simulated and historical interest rates.

     Output: <br>
     ![Descriptive Statistics of historical yields - Part A](output-screenshots/mae_rmse_corr_df_a.png)